Playback Real Data in Prosys OPC UA Simulation Server

 -

-- Prosys OPC UA Simulation Server – Professional Edition, for NodeSet import and running playback based on files
+- Prosys OPC UA Simulation Server – Professional Edition, for NodeSet import and running playback based on logged data

 Record CSV Files with Browser’s Data Logger